hugomartinbjork/Aissistant/README.md

 ## Title:

-Web application with chatbot assistant and OCR capability
+Web application for optimal productivity by utilizing chatbot assistant.

-## Vision
+## Vision:

-The goal of this project is to create a web application that provides a chatbot assistant and OCR (optical character recognition) capability to assist users with various tasks such as report writing, translation, and school-related activities.
+Our goal is to combine the highly relevant concept of text generating AI models with a clever UI for planning, structuring and optimizing your daily workflow.
+The solution shall offer image scanning for text generation using OCR (optical character recognition).

-## Core functions
+## Core functions:

-User authentication and authorization using Django authentication system Integration with OpenAI API to provide chatbot assistance OCR capability to read text from images
-Report writing assistance using the chatbot Translation assistance using the chatbot
-User-friendly interface with responsive design using React and Next.js
+- Automated writing assistant.
+- An OCR feature that allows users to easily extract text from images and convert them into editable documents.
+- A summarization tool that helps users quickly digest large amounts of text.
+- An automatic language translation tool that enables users to communicate with people in other countries and cultures.
+- An overview tool that helps users organize and prioritize their tasks, using an intuitive KanBan-inspired UI.
+This board can be customized to meet your exact needs.

-# Technological Specification:
+# Technological Specification

-## Client framework
+## Client framework:

+- Next.js
-React TypeScript Next.js
+- React (TypeScript)

-## Server framework/backend service setup
+## Server framework/backend service setup:

-Django
+- Django (REST framework)

-## Architecture

-The backend will provide RESTful APIs for the frontend to consume.
-The frontend will be responsible for rendering the user interface and interacting with the backend APIs.
-The chatbot assistant will be integrated with the OpenAI API, and OCR functionality will be implemented using a library such as Tesseract.js.
+- OpenAI API
+- OCR library (Tesseract.js for example)

-## Technology Choices
+## Technology Choices:

-The client-side framework chosen is React TypeScript Next.js, which is a highly popular framework for building single-page applications.
-It provides efficient rendering of components and seamless client-side routing.
-The server-side framework chosen is Django, which is a high-level Python web framework that provides a fast development process and a robust application structure.
-The Django authentication system will be used for user authentication and authorization.
+React is a highly popular front end framework.
+To build the react app using TypeScript instead of plain JavaScript provides easy debugging and stability, something we value since the app also integrates third party API:s.
+Furthermore, instead of a normal React app we have chosen Next.js, mostly because it comes with index routing which simplifies code structure and project configuration.
+It is also great for optimizing client side performance and thereby improving the scalability of the project.

+Django is out server site framework of choice for several reasons, the most important ones being:

+- Robust backend structure that allows us to use a SQL database.
+- High security with the Django REST framework authentication system.

-## Deployment
+## Deployment:

-The web application will be deployed to a cloud platform such as Heroku or AWS.
-Continuous integration and deployment (CI/CD) will be implemented using tools such as GitHub Actions or Jenkins.
+The web application will be deployed to a cloud platform such as Heroku.
+Continuous integration and deployment (CI/CD) will be implemented using gitlab version handling and Heroku built in support.

-## Scope

-The scope of the project includes developing a web application with a user-friendly interface that utilizes the OpenAI API to provide a chatbot assistant and OCR capability.
-The application will also integrate with Django authentication system for user authentication and authorization.
-The deployment of the application will be done on a cloud platform with CI/CD implementation.

-## Complexity

-The chosen frameworks, React TypeScript Next.js and Django, have varying levels of complexity.
-However, with the right amount of research and experience, they can be implemented with relative ease.
-The integration of the OpenAI API and OCR capability may add some complexity to the project.